Carrots Are Orange

 Memorial Day Language Activity

-Holidays gives the opportunity to introduce language to children.
+Holidays give the opportunity to introduce language to children.
 Below are a few key vocabulary words that may be of interest to you for your home and your classroom.
 I also created Memorial Day language cards for your FREE use.

 • Freedom: the power or right to act, speak, or think as one wants without hindrance or restraint